kthy/3pe-iaas-poc/README.md

 ### 0. Prerequisites

-This guide assumes Windows 10 Pro with [Hyper-V enabled] and configured with a virtual bridge.
+This guide assumes Windows 10 Pro with [Hyper-V enabled][3] and configured with a virtual bridge, plus [Vagrant] 2.2.7 installed.
 If you want to use Vagrant Share, you also need the [ngrok] executable somewhere on your `%PATH%`.

 ### 1. Vagrant

-[Vagrant] is used to provision a consistent development environment.
+Vagrant is used to provision a consistent development environment.
 To launch the developer VM on Windows 10, simply

 ```bash